Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 )

-# Use existing psycopg2 connection to create engine
+# Use existing psycopg2 connection to create engine.
 engine = create_engine('postgresql+psycopg2://', creator=lambda: conn)

 ####################################################

-### SECTION 4: Ingest the dataset into postgres ###
+### SECTION 4: Ingest the dataset into postgres. ###

 ####################################################

-# The columns we want to extract from the parquet file
+# The columns we want to extract from the parquet file.
 needed_columns = [

 	"VendorID",